-When your goal is to burn more calories, increase heart rate and blood flow, the jumping jack will be an ideal choice for anyone.
-It will increase the VO2 max (a peak rate at which your heart, lungs, and muscles use oxygen during the activities).
+When your goal is to burn more calories, increase heart rate and blood flow quickly, the jumping jack can be a great exercise.

-You can modify and make jumping jacks an advance exercise by using a pair of dumbbells.
-It also works as a good warm-up exercise before performing weight lifting or long run.
+You can modify and make it an advanced exercise by doing it with a pair of dumbbells.

-- Now slightly bend your knees and jump into the air.
+- Slightly bend your knees and then jump into the air.

 - As you jump, spread your feet about slightly wider than shoulder-width apart.
 And at the same time, stretch your arms out and over your head.
 Now jump back to return in the starting position.